marceloakalopes/todu/README.md

 - Add new tasks with tags and due dates.
 - List tasks by status (overdue, today, tomorrow, later).
 - Mark tasks as done or undone.
+- Delete all completed tasks with a single command.
 - Automatically saves tasks to your `~/.todu/tasks.txt` file.
 - Lightweight and fast, ideal for productivity enthusiasts who prefer CLI tools.